straightupjac/shielded-resource/README.md

 * **Enter help in the search bar** to access our resources
   * _Autocomplete on the search field is turned off to prevent history of the 'help' command from being trackable._

 * Users can elect to enter an **OTP (one-time-password)** so that future attempts to access help require an OTP.
-This means all future attempts to access the hidden resources can be made by entering the OTP in the search bar.
+This means future attempts to access the hidden resources can be made by entering the customized OTP in the search bar.

 * The URL for the help page is **not accessible directly**
   * Try entering fresh-meal.vercel.app/details into your browser, it will redirect you back to your main page because of the sessionStorage auth status